sohailshams/fitness-home/README.md

 1. As a user, I expect the website is easy to navigate from one page to another page.
 2. As a user, I expect the website to be responsive so I can use it form any device for example mobile, tablet or laptop.
 3. As a user, I want to be able to see the detailed information about the products and services.
-4. As a user, I want to be able to make purchases anonymously.
+4. As a user, I want to be able to create an account.
-5. As a user, I want to be able to create an account.
+5. As a user, I want to be able to add items in the shopping cart and adjust the shopping cart.
-6. As a user, I want to be able to adjust the shopping cart.
+6. As a user, I want to be able to save delivery information to my profile.
-7. As a user, I want to be able to save my profile information.
+7. As a user, I want to be able to make secure payments.
-8. As a user, I want to be able to make secure payments.
+8. As a user, I want to be able to make purchases anonymously.
 9. As a user, I want to be able to see the order history.
 10. As a user, I want to be able to update the profile information.
 11. As a user, I want to receive a confirmation email after the checkout.
+12. As a user, I want to get in touch with the store owner.
+13. As a user, I want to be able to add a review.
+14. As a user, I want to be able edit or delete my review.

 ## Design